Comparison of Irish, Manx, and Scottish Gaelic: Orthographic differences

-List of Irish and Scottish Gaelic cognates
+List of cognates

 Differences in vocabulary

 Differences can also be seen in words used for geographical features.
 For example, "hill" and "mountain" are usually "cnoc" (Knocknapeasta) and "sliabh" (Slieve Donard) respectively in Ireland, but "càrn" (Cairn Gorm) and "beinn" (Ben Nevis) in Scotland.
 Additionally, "inbhir," meaning "river mouth" and usually Anglicized as "inver" (for example Inverness or Inveraray), very common in Scotland, is almost never seen in Ireland.

+False friends

 Comparison of text

 Article 1 of the UDHR in the languages: